 Sure, you might feel slower running on a treadmill during the late fall and winter than you would training outside in the warmer months.
 But a lot of that has to do with your mindset.
-You can get more from the belt—beyond jogging on an incline.
+You can boost your endurance—and more—from the belt.

 It’s time to dust off your sneakers and revamp your indoor running.
 Follow these tips below to work on form, simulate a race, and monitor your rhythm—all without having to brave the elements.

 Take advantage of the stationary benefit: Running on a treadmill puts heart rate and pace stats at your fingertips, giving you ultimate control over effort and speed.
 Try an anything-goes workout: increase your incline for the first interval, then activate the quads, calves, and hamstrings with a decline descent.
 Close with a challenging incline run that picks up the pace.
 “If someone runs at 1% incline and another person mixes it up—and runs on a 1%-3% incline on hilly terrain—the person who’s running hills is probably going to have more fun and get in a better workout,” says Jenny Hadfield, running coach and author of Running for Mortals: A Commonsense Plan for Changing Your Life with Running.
 Don’t feel like overthinking?
 Use the treadmill’s constant momentum as motivation to run a low-level hill program or an interval workout.

 Warmup Tips: How to Use Static and Dynamic Stretching to Become a Better Athlete >>>